YanhaoWu/STSSL/README.md

 # Reproducing the results

 for pre-training.
-(We use 8 RXT3090 GPUS for pre-training)
+(We use 8 RXT3090 GPUs for pre-training)

 you can just run train_stssl.py which is in tools, remember to modify the paramters of path : )